Retreat with (m)otherway

 SATURDAY MORNING

 Wake when you wake.
 Breakfast when you're ready.
 Somatic practice with our visiting practitioner.
-A held conversation circle where each woman shares the story of why she came to this work.
+A held conversation circle where each woman shares the story of why she came to this work, and what it means to her.
+Followed by a nourishing lunch.

 SATURDAY AFTERNOON & EVENING